3×40=120

 The next 40 years can be viewed as the Israelites rehabilitation period, ending with no more would-be informers amongst the people, presumably speaking to a newly acquired spirit of unity and solidarity.
 That in turn unlocked the geulah from mitzrayim with the next forty spent traveling to the land of milk and honey.

-Theres another 120 unit period in Moshe's life that is also broken up into segments of 40 units each, the 120 days from kabalas hatorah until yom kipur.
+There is another 120 unit period in Moshe's life that is also broken up into segments of 40 units each namely the 120 days from kabalas hatorah through yom kipur.

 There too the first segment ended in an attempt at giving klal yisroel the luchos, ultimately aborted, due to their unworthiness.

-The next 40 days can also be conceived of as rehabilitatory in nature, with the Israelites purging themselves of the sinners and Moshe engaging in prayerful supplication, ending with HaShem acquiescing to dwell amongst them, as the yoshev hakeruvim, with a new pair of luchos beneath His presence, albeit only after Moshe spend an additional 40 days on the mount.
+The next 40 days can also be viewed as rehabilitatory in nature, with the Israelites purging themselves of the sinners and Moshe engaging in prayerful supplication, ending with HaShem acquiescing to dwell amongst them, as the yoshev hakeruvim, with a new pair of luchos beneath His presence, albeit only after Moshe spent an additional 40 days on the mount.

 Chazal located other instances of this pattern of 3*40, see the following sifri (devarim 34:7)